chaptergy/lightalarm-card/README.md

     - 'time'
 ```

+I would also recommend excluding the time from `recorder`, so it doesn't spam your history.
+Check out [the recorder integration page](https://www.home-assistant.io/integrations/recorder/) for more information.

 Add this to your `automation:` section or your `automations.yaml`.
 What it does, will be explained below.

 ```yaml